In this guide

-The Registrar is not able to review a decision when a nurse or midwife is not on our register.
+The Registrar is not able to review a decision when a nurse, midwife or nursing associate is not on our register.

-When we receive a request to review, we will check that the nurse or midwife is still on our register.
-If the nurse or midwife has lapsed from our register between the time that the decision was made and the power to review request was received, we cannot review the decision and the reviewable decision will remain in place.
-We’ll make a note of the request against the lapsed registration on our register in case the nurse or midwife applies to be readmitted in the future.
+When we receive a request to review, we will check that the nurse, midwife or nursing associate is still on our register.
+If the nurse, midwife or nursing associate has lapsed from our register between the time that the decision was made and the power to review request was received, we cannot review the decision and the reviewable decision will remain in place.
+We’ll make a note of the request against the lapsed registration on our register in case the nurse, midwife or nursing associate applies to be readmitted in the future.